smapiot/piral/src/converters/piral-ng/README.md

 ### Angular 2

-Angular 2 works with some configuration (see below) even though the usage of annotations is slightly different in `piral-ng`.
+Angular 2 works with some configuration (see below) even though the usage of annotations (internally) is slightly different in `piral-ng`.

 The basic dependencies look as follows: